Sisters of St. Joseph: Sisters of St. Joseph of Pembroke

 In 1921, in response to a request from Bishop Ryan for teachers to staff the rural areas of the Ottawa Valley schools, twenty-seven Sisters of St. Joseph of Peterborough from three mission houses located in the diocese of Pembroke, formed into a new congregation with the motherhouse in Pembroke.
 In 1946, they opened their first hospitals and Homes for the Aged in western Canada.
 By 1964, they were able to establish a mission in Peru which is still operating today with a growing community of Peruvian Sisters.
 The Sisters of St. Joseph of Pembroke sponsor the Stillpoint House of Prayer In January 2020, the Pembroke convent was for sale and the eight remaining sisters preparing to move to a local retirement residence.

 Sisters of St. Joseph of Sault Ste.
 Marie

-In 1936 120 Sisters of St. Joseph of Peterborough became founding members of the new congregation in the diocese of Sault Ste.
+In 1936, 121 Sisters of St. Joseph of Peterborough became founding members of the new congregation in the diocese of Sault Ste.
 Marie.
+Bishop Ralph Hubert Dignan was heavily involved in the early years of the community, even appointing a temporary General Council until the election of their own leadership in 1937.
+The sisters' ministries extended across the Diocese of Sault Ste.
+Marie, including North Bay, Sudbury, Sault Ste.Marie, Port Arthur, and Fort William.